AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/06-chapter-2-khorvaire-gazetteer.md

 >
 > *We're all going to die.* That thought echoed through my mind as the wagon carried us toward the Great Crag.
 The diplomats around me intended to speak with the Daughters of Sora Kell.
 All I could think about was the stories my grandmother used to tell me. *Sora Maenya can crush a giant with her bare hands.
 She can eat the whole creature and still be hungry.
 If you're bad, she'll come in the night and carry you away.
 She'll make a lantern of your skull and torment you until the end of time.* And she's the *least* frightening member of the Daughters of Sora Kell!
 >
 > When I could set aside my sheer terror, I was learning a great deal about this strange nation.
 The Daughters invested power in warlords, each of whom rules a territory in their name.
 It's sort of like Karrnath, except each of the warlords of Droaam is a horrifying monster.
 We were traveling through the territory of the Prince of Bones, an ancient troll said to be too evil to die.
-We'd already passed through the domain of Queen Sheska the medusa, where even the trees are turning to stone.
+We'd already passed through the domain of Queen Sheshka the medusa, where even the trees are turning to stone.
 Harpies.
 Gargoyles.
 There's even a king of the kobolds.
 Our caravan was being protected by gnolls.
 Not protected *from* gnolls, protected *by* gnolls.
 I thought things couldn't get any stranger.
 I couldn't have been more wrong....
 ^the-korranberg-chronicledescent-into-droaam-my-trail-to-terror

 **Capital**: The Great Crag